 Address: 301 E Lawrence Ave, Springfield, IL 62703

-If you’re in the capital of Illinois, you can also stop by the Dana Thomas House, which is another creation of Frank Lloyd Wright and was constructed for socialite Dana Thomas.
+If you’re in the capital of Illinois, you can also stop by the Dana Thomas House, another creation of Frank Lloyd Wright and was constructed for socialite Dana Thomas.
 The furniture and even the glass and windows all have a purpose, making this a beautiful site for all visitors to explore the work of Wright and how it influenced modern architecture.

 What is the best thing to do with kids in Illinois?

-The best thing to do with kids in Gurnee, Illinois is to take them on a visit to Six Flags Great America, one of the most popular theme parks in the United States.
-You can also visit the Discovery Center in Rockford, Illinois, and the Children’s Museum in Chicago, Illinois to provide a fun, educational experience and help satisfy your child’s curiosity.
+The best thing to do with kids in Gurnee, Illinois, is to take them on a visit to Six Flags Great America, one of the most popular theme parks in the United States.
+You can also visit the Discovery Center in Rockford, Illinois, and the Children’s Museum in Chicago, Illinois, to provide a fun educational experience and help satisfy your child’s curiosity.

 What are some fun things to do in Illinois?